+Rate ratio, corresponding 95% CI and p-value of difference in age-standardised rates (crude rates for age group analysis) between 2019-20 and 2018-19 were calculated in a Poisson model using Stata version 16.0.
+Tests of statistically significant change have been conducted between estimates for 2019-20 compared to 2018-19 only.
+Sampling weights were used in the Poisson model to obtain corresponding estimates for age-standardised rates (based on the Australian Standard Population at 30 June 2001).
 Rate ratios range between 0 and infinity.
-In our report, a rate ratio of <1 indicates that there was a decrease in the rate of hospitalisations from 2019-20 to 2020-21 and a rate ratio of >1 indicates that there was an increase in the rate of hospitalisations from 2019-20 to 2020-21.
+In our bulletin, a rate ratio of <1 indicate that there was a decrease in the rate of hospitalisations from 2018-19 to 2019-20 and a rate ratio of >1 indicate that there was an increase in the rate of hospitalisations from 2018-19 to 2019-20.
 The threshold for statistical significance is p<0.05.